Updated on September 11, 2023

 How To Buy Tickets for the Archeological Site of Ostia Antica

 I bought my ticket at the entrance.
 There were no other people.
 However, if you want to avoid lines during the peak season, you can buy your ticket online here.
 They say you need to print out your ticket and bring it with you.
 If you can’t do it, you should contact them to ask whether you can show them your ticket on your mobile phone (since they need to scan the barcode on it, they may as well scan the screen of your smartphone).

 You can also buy a paper map of the site at the entrance.
 It costs 2 Euro.
 I got one, but I didn’t use it too much.
 However, now I’m happy I have the map, as it helps me remember the different paths you can take inside the park.
-This is also how I realized that I missed the museum (which only means that I have to get back to Ostia Antica on my next trip to Rome).
+This is also how I realized that I missed the museum (which only means that I have to get back to the site of Ostia Antica on my next trip to Rome).